Gorov/JointRCM/README.md

 UPDATED:
 You can find the training data in our paper at https://www.dropbox.com/sh/ju8ed7nhzylyh43/AADXCy6pNZwEzsolorGlSOLsa?dl=0

+The word embeddings can be found at http://yumo.asiteof.me/data/vectors.nyt2011.cbow.bin

 References
 =======
 [1] Mo Yu, Mark Dredze.
 Improving Lexical Embeddings with Semantic Knowledge.
 ACL2014 short (accepted).